DataDog/azureservicefabric-dotnet-tracing-sample/README.md

 </ServiceManifest>
 ```

-Add the corresponding port bindings to the ServiceManfestImport within ApplicationManifest.xml
+Add the corresponding port bindings to the `ServiceManfestImport` section in `ApplicationManifest.xml`:

 ```
   <ServiceManifestImport>